Edw4rd14/Edw4rd14/README.md

 🤷‍♂️ <b>Who am I ?</b>

-👨‍🎓 A student studying in Singapore Polytechnic, under the Diploma in Applied AI and Analytics
+👨‍🎓 A student studying in Singapore Polytechnic, under the Diploma in Applied Artificial Intelligence and Analytics

 🎓 A Singapore Polytechnic Scholar